paolobasso99/stage-manager/readme.md

 ## To do

-1. Più velocità -> Queue per emails + guzzle async ?
+1. Più velocità -> Queue per emails ?